 Julian was aware of the gaps in his marketing knowledge so was receptive when he saw a recommendation for the Watertight Marketing book, written by Bryony Thomas.
-He read the 100 plus 5 star Amazon reviews, looked at the website and ordered his copy.
+He read the 100+ 5-star Amazon reviews, looked at the website and ordered his copy.
 His first impressions were that this was a book written to be used.

 As he explains, “it was written in plain language for everyone to understand, crucial parts were highlighted and there were tips along the way.
 It demonstrated the missing bits – for me it was taking marketing to a new level.”

-Julian’s next step was to attend a Watertight Marketing ‘Lunch and Learn’ session in Bristol where he met Watertight Marketing Accredited Consultant, Ros Conkie, at the lunch and has since embarked on a two year programme of marketing transformation, guided by Ros.
+Julian’s next step was to attend a Watertight Marketing ‘Lunch and Learn’ session in Bristol where he met a Watertight Marketing Certified Practitioner and has since embarked on a two year programme of marketing transformation.